JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 ![Node Comparision](./NodeCompare.png)

 In this chart we can see the difference between the sync node implementation (red) and async node implementation (blue).
 At the smallest scale the difference is negligable but at the larger scales the difference is notable.
+The real benefit with the async pattern is distributing the wait time for file IO.
+This means the performance benefit scales with the amount of files that need to be read and we can see that clearly in this example.

 Now if we compare the same in the C implementations we see a similar pattern.
 Even though we are only using one thread for all of the processing we are still getting the same performance benefits we see in Node.